joycewamocho/alx-low_level_programming/0x07-pointers_arrays_strings/READEME.md

 Returns a pointer to the beginning of the located substring, or NULL if the substring is not found.

 file 7-print_chessboard.c Write a function that prints the chessboard.

+file 8-print_diagsums.c Write a function that prints the sum of the two diagonals of a square matrix of integers.
+Prototype: void print_diagsums(int *a, int size);
+Format: see example
+You are allowed to use the standard library